 We’ve all seen them.
 Those cars on the road that we look at and wonder, how is that thing still moving?
 How did it pass inspection?
 Who would drive a vehicle that’s in that condition?
 They’re idle thoughts, but there is a very real threat.
-A poorly maintained or malfunctioning vehicle is more prone to failure.
+Negligent maintenance of a vehicle makes it more prone to failure.
 Crashes follow.

 Notice, I do not say accident.
-Any crash caused by a driver’s failure to maintain a vehicle or affect repairs to critical systems is not an accident – it’s a choice.
+Any crash caused by a driver’s negligent vehicle maintenance is not an accident – it’s a choice.
 And, if the court sees it that way, a negligent driver may be on the hook for thousands in damages or more.

 The Basics: What North Carolina Law Requires in Regards to Vehicle Condition